An old man tries to settle a score

 "No, none of that is my fault."

 Miah reached above his head and released a lever with a playing card at the base of the rod.
 It swung like a pendulum right over the first domino tile.
 The wind, from the passing card rushing by, did not move the tile at all.
 The arm swung back and clicked in place over Miah's head.
-He added another playing card to the base.
+He added another playing card to the base so that more air would be displaced in flight.

 "Here is your second question: have you ever beat up innocent men into confessing crimes they did not commit or falsify evidence before the court to get convictions?"